Singapore has jokingly been named "The Fine City" because it's pristinely clean and you can be fined if you try to tarnish it.

 Also, you can't drink in public or buy takeaway alcohol from shops from 10:30pm to 7am, so buy ahead or drink at a licensed pub or restaurant during that time.

-Punishment: for drinking at night illegally, fines of up to $2000; for drunk driving, fines of up to $5000 and jailtime of up to 6 months; and for drugs: either caning, or life imprisonment, or the death penalty!
+Punishment: For drinking at night illegally, fines of up to $2000; for drunk driving, fines of up to $5000 and jail time of up to 6 months; and for drugs: caning, life imprisonment, or the death penalty.

 don't overstay your visa